Green Party of Nova Scotia: Election campaigns

 In its first provincial election in 2006, less than three months after the founding convention, the party had a full slate of candidates but won only 2.33% of the popular vote (9,411 votes).

 The party did not win any seats in the 2021 provincial election.

 In 2024, a provincial election was called for November 26th.
 At the outset the party claimed through an official release that there would be a "full slate of candidates," meaning that 55 candidates would be registered.
-However, when nominations closed, 23 candidates were registered, the lowest number of candidates since 2013.
+However, when nominations closed, 23 candidates were registered; this was the lowest number of candidates the party fielded since 2013.